bcosynot/glin/README.md

 ## Quick Start

-### 1. Add Glin to Your AI Coding Assistant
+### 1. Add Seev to Your AI Coding Assistant

-Glin works with any MCP-compatible client.
+Seev works with any MCP-compatible client.
 Here's how to set it up:

 #### Claude Desktop